ajitsing/ajitsing.github.io/_posts/2025-08-16-how-uber-finds-nearby-drivers-at-1m-rps.md

 keywords: "uber system design, geospatial indexing, H3 hexagonal grid, distributed systems, real-time matching, driver location tracking, scalability, microservices architecture, kafka streaming, redis caching, system design interview, uber engineering, location-based services, high-performance systems, 1 million RPS"
 comments: true
 tags: [system-design]
+faq:
+  - question: "How does Uber find nearby drivers so quickly?"
+    answer: "Uber uses H3 hexagonal grid indexing to convert GPS coordinates into hexagonal cells.
+When you request a ride, the system converts your location to an H3 cell, searches nearby cells (k-ring neighbors), and finds all available drivers in those cells.
+This avoids checking every driver in the city, reducing search time from 10-15 seconds to under 3 seconds."
+  - question: "What is H3 hexagonal grid and how does Uber use it?"
+    answer: "H3 is a hexagonal hierarchical spatial indexing system that divides the Earth into millions of hexagonal tiles.
+Uber uses H3 to convert GPS coordinates into unique 64-bit cell IDs.
+This allows them to quickly find drivers in nearby hexagons without expensive distance calculations.
+Hexagons are preferred over squares because they have uniform neighbors and better approximate circles."
+  - question: "How does Uber handle 1 million requests per second?"
+    answer: "Uber handles 1M+ RPS through geographic sharding (data separated by city/region), memory-first architecture (driver locations in RAM), circuit breakers for overload protection, and predictable performance optimization focusing on p99 latency.
+The real-time index is sharded by H3 prefix, ensuring requests from one city never hit servers storing data from another city."
+  - question: "What technology stack does Uber use for driver matching?"
+    answer: "Uber's driver matching system uses Go for real-time services, Java for business logic, Redis for hot data, Cassandra for persistent storage, Kafka for event streaming, gRPC for service-to-service communication, and WebSocket for mobile connections.
+The system is deployed using blue-green deployments with canary releases."
 ---

 Picture this.
 You're standing outside Select City Walk in Saket, tired after shopping, and you open the Uber app.
 Tap the destination, hit "Book Ride", and boom - within 3-4 seconds, you see "Driver is 2 minutes away" with his Maruti Dzire coming towards you on the map.